OpenSC/libp11/INSTALL.md

 ## Unix Build

-Install the OpenSSL development package.
+Install pkgconf and the OpenSSL development package.
 On Debian/Ubuntu use:

-  sudo apt-get install libssl-dev
+  sudo apt install pkgconf libssl-dev

 Build and install libp11: